MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/05-manage-nodes.md

 ### Task 2.5 - Test the copilot

-1. Select the **Test** button in the upper-right of the screen to open the testing panel.
+1. If it's not open, select the **Test** button in the upper-right of the screen to open the testing panel.

 1. Select the **three dots** at the top of the testing panel in the upper-right of the screen.